f1nal3/Juniorgram/Docs/New models explained.md

 ## Filling models

+> Filling is almost casting, but more general, because filling includes many casts.

-At the begginning I wanted to build Data-Mapper pattern.
-It claims that models are in charge of filling themselves.
-Simultaneously, it causes a lot of problems.
+At the beginning I wanted to make casting logic at the side of models.
+However, it caused serious problems.
 Main, but not the most difficult one was single responsibility problem.
-I mean that base class was in charge of casts and storing data.
+I mean that the base class was in charge of casts and storing data.
 That's not so good.
 Only one task must stay.
 Also, it declares that base abstract class must have 2 template arguments, the first for enum, the second for raw return type, but we need to know them at different steps of usage.
 From the one hand, we must know template for enum and those links to that we must know what kind of model we want to use.
 From the other hand, we must know raw return type, the second template parameter, but we don't know when we must know this.
 Probably, we would like to know what return type to use at the beggining of the server, because at that step server connects to database and this return type is implicitly defined by this database, explicitly by library we're using.